-Booking your FastPass+ reservations is an essential step when planning a visit to Walt Disney World.
-Not all FastPasses were created equal, however, and it’s important to make the best choices when making your selections.
+Booking the best FastPass+ reservations is an essential step when planning a visit to Walt Disney World.
+Not all FastPasses were created equal, however, and it’s important to make the right choices when making your selections.
 I’ve put together a guide to the most important FastPasses at each Disney park.
 I factored in the popularity of the ride and the usual standby wait time along with my own personal preferences.
-Your choices will obviously vary based on your tastes and the people in your travel group, but here are my best recommendations for your initial three Disney World FastPasses.
+Your choices will obviously vary based on your tastes and the people in your travel group, but here are my best recommendations for the best FastPasses to book

 Seven Dwarfs Mine Train